 Other than that, there are numerous possibilities when it comes to transportation.
 Manhattan’s public transportation system is really good, with taxis, buses, and the subway to get you to your final destination.
 If you want to keep your car, then your best option is to store it.
 You can hang on to the vehicle for relaxing trips because you won’t need it on a daily basis.

 NY is one of the most expensive cities in the country, and Manhattan is the most expensive borough.
 So, before you hire New York movers, you should know that living in Manhattan costs about 150% more than the American average.
 It’s one of the rare cons of living here.
 You can expect to pay upwards of $1,000,000 for a condo in the city.
 The famous brownstones go for much more, sometimes selling for $5,000,000 or up.
 With the median rent resting at $1,500 per month, renting is also costly.
 The index of the cost of living here depends on the neighborhood, but it is usually about 258.3, based on the US average of 100.

 If you are wondering, can I live in Manhattan making 100k? – the answer is yes.
 The average household income is about $130,600, while the median household income is about $120,000.
-A family of two adults and two children would need to earn an average combined income of $140,000, or $11,650 a month just to be comfortable.
+A family of two adults and two children would need to earn an average combined income of $140,000, or $11,650 a month, just to be comfortable.

-What Can You Get For $1000 in Manhattan, New York
+Can You Get an Apartment That Costs $1,000 in Manhattan, New York?

 Brooklyn is not the only place with good food.
 In fact, Manhattan has an abundance of different restaurants with the best takeout in NYC, coffee shops, cafes to work in NYC, and bars where you can try delicacies, beers, and other things from all over the world.
 Be sure to explore top places where residents love to eat.
 Of course, if you plan on living here for a long time, don’t always eat out, because it will cost you more than going grocery shopping and preparing things at home.

 “If You Can Make It Here, You Can Make It Anywhere”

 You’ve probably heard this at least once in your life, but really, if you can make it here in the city, you can make it anywhere.
-The hustle and bustle, the vibe, the food, the overall lifestyle is something that you should definitely experience at any time in your life.
-So if you’re not sure about moving, take a leap of faith, and enjoy living here.
+The hustle and bustle, the vibe, the food, the overall lifestyle are something that you should definitely experience at any time in your life.
+So if you’re not sure about relocating, take a leap of faith, and enjoy living here.
 Don’t forget to throw an amazing going-away party and check out our moving hacks and tips on how to pack shoes.
 While you are at it, learn what the most commonly forgotten things to pack are so you don’t end up forgetting them.

 Our crew from Twin Brothers Movers can help you with your local move anywhere in NYC.
-We are a reliable New York moving company, so feel free to call us or fill out the form on our website so you can get a free quote.
-No matter where you’re going in the five major boroughs, we can provide a smooth and stressless move for you.
+We are a reliable New York moving company, and we can offer packing services if you don’t want to have to learn how to pack glasses.
+No matter where you’re going in the five major boroughs, contact us, and we will provide a smooth and stressless move for you.
 Our residential relocation services are top-notch; however, there are some items movers won’t move, so check them out beforehand.